vladfxstoader/AVL-tree/README.md

 # AVL Tree

-- Created an AVL tree with two colleagues that implemented operations on sets of integers efficiently.
+- Created an AVL tree that implements basic operations on sets of integers efficiently.
-- Tested the structures with different sets of random data and wrote a technical report based on the results.
+- Tested the structure with different sets of random data and wrote a technical report based on the results.